Glow Recipe's New Cleansing Balm Made Me Look Forward To Removing My Makeup

 Here's the deal: It takes something extra-special for beauty editors (who test products on a daily basis) to get hyped, and immediately after this arrived at my doorstep, I opened it up in record speed, Christmas morning style.
 Later that night, I eagerly scooped out a nickel-sized amount and applied it to my skin.
 Granted, I haven't been doing a full beat since I've been quarantining, but let me tell you – every morsel of foundation, mascara, and blush was dissolved within seconds.
 While other cleansing balms I've tried feel like I'm applying Crisco to my face, this fruity one transforms to a silky oil upon contact, and also smells like a pleasant tropical beverage.

-You can scoop it up at Sephora and Glow Recipe (until it inevitably sells out, that is), and at $32, it's undeniably a splurge for something that serves a pretty basic purpose — removing your makeup.
+You can scoop it up at Cult Beauty and Glow Recipe (until it inevitably sells out, that is), and at £29, it's undeniably a splurge for something that serves a pretty basic purpose — removing your makeup.
 However, I will say that you get your money's worth with the generously-sized jar, and not to mention, you'll genuinely look forward to washing your face every night.